fontclubbelgica/fontclubbelgica.xyz/faq.md

   ### Are you a student that wants to use them for a school assignment?

-  You may use trial fonts for the production of finished student work, although such work may not be distributed outside of the educational conext without purchasing the appropriate license.
+  You may use trial fonts for the production of finished student work, although such work may not be distributed outside of the educational context without purchasing the appropriate license.
 If at any point the work is repurposed for a commercial project, a standard license must be purchased.

   ### Where can I download them?